 I’m the ridiculously proud Father of Mason & Scarlett who were born in 2012, roughly 1 minute apart.
 Yes folks, they are twins and they are freaking awesome.
 I have so much gratitude for the new perspective on life that they have introduced.
 Its just an added bonus that I can now claim my lame (I mean amazing) jokes as ‘Dad jokes’.
+When they were born I made this exact noise Worlds Best Cry and I shit you not.
+Ask Tess.

 2007 I bumped into this pretty awesome chick who turned out to be my next door neighbour.
 Once we discovered that we shared an equal love of tomato sauce, we decided to get married, which we did in 2011.
 Tess is the amazingly hard working woman (super Mum) that has always been there to help me chase my dreams.